 Premium Tax Credit

-A premium tax credit may be an option if your income falls between 100 percent and 400 percent of the Federal Poverty Level.
-You can apply this subsidy to any Marketplace plan.
+A premium tax credit may be an option if your income falls between 100% and 400% of the Federal Poverty Level (FPL).
+You can apply this subsidy to any Affordable Care Act plan.
 It’s based on a “sliding scale,” meaning the less income you make, the larger the credit.

 There are two ways to apply your premium tax credit.
 Some or all of it can be paid to your insurance provider in advance to lower your monthly premiums, or you can receive the credit when you file your tax return.
 If you’re married, you must file jointly.

 Cost-sharing reductions are another option that can reduce out-of-pocket expenses—things like copays, coinsurance, deductibles and maximum out-of-pocket spending limits—for in-network healthcare services.
-If your income is between 100 percent and 250 percent of the Federal Poverty Level, you may qualify.
+If your income is between 100% and 250% of the FPL, you may qualify.
 Note that this subsidy is available only for silver plans.
 The good news is there are many silver plans from which to choose.

 Federal Poverty Guidelines

-The chart* below shows you the Federal Poverty Level guidelines for 2016 and the maximum household income that qualifies for each type of subsidy (based on the number of people in your family):
+The chart* below shows you the FPL guidelines for 2021 and the maximum household income that qualifies for each type of subsidy (based on the number of people in your family):2

 |Family Members||Federal Poverty Level|